 Transferring Petty Cash Fund Custodianship

-The Department Chair/Director is responsible for reporting any changes in petty cash custodians to Accounting Services.
+The Department Chair/Director is responsible for reporting any changes in petty cash custodians to Financial Services and Operations.

 - When a new custodian is to take charge of a petty cash fund, the former custodian replenishes the fund so that the fund has the established amount of cash on hand.